 We catch the 10.00am bus to Artemonas via Apollonia where the main bus station is located.
 When I say bus station I mean a car park where the buses seem to depart from.
 From here we will catch a bus to Panagia Chrisopigi but first we go to the bakery at Artemonis for breakfast.
 Pastries and a cup of tea.
 Whilst waiting for the bus I go to look at the church Agios Constantinos which was built in the 18th century.
 It’s architecture is simple but I’m fascinate by the way the small features cast shadows on the stark white exterior walls.

-The bus arrives to take us to Panagia Chrisopigi.
+The bus arrives to take us to the Monastery of Panagia Chrisopigi.
 The bus driver gives us the nod when we arrive.
 The place is deserted and we are the only people that leave the bus.
 At first it is unclear where we go but we remember reading that we need to take a path that starts at the main road.
 Before we begin our descent, we pop our heads into the small church by the bus stop.

 We find the path and begin the walk down to the church.
 I’m already thinking about the climb back up in the midday heat!